Oxana Kopeikin, Ph.D.

 Supervised by Tori Olds, Ph.D.

-I find that most of the struggles and pain that brings clients into my office stems from hurtful relational experiences.
+I find that most of the struggles and pain that brings clients into my office stem from hurtful relational experiences.
 As a result, people have a hard time accepting and loving themselves, which may cause anxiety, self-doubt, negative self-talk, issues in intimate relationships and emotional pain.
 I believe that if a client can learn to love, accept and nurture themselves, then many of their issues would be resolved.
 Such change often happens in a context of a loving and caring relationship with the therapist, and an emotional exploration of significant experiences and relationships.

 I am drawn to the role of emotions in therapy.
 I believe that emotional insight leads to a more lasting change than a cognitive understanding of one’s issues or merely learning coping strategies and techniques (though we can certainly work on those when necessary).
 I work in the here-and-now and am curious about my clients’ emotional experience in the moment.
 In my work I mainly draw from humanistic and psychodynamic theoretical perspectives.
-However, I tailor my approach towards unique needs and personality of each client.
+However, I tailor my approach towards the unique needs and personality of each client.
 As such, we spend the first few sessions getting to know each other and together creating a plan for therapy that feels right.

 Areas of Interest: